-As a medical volunteer in Peru, you will gain first-hand insight and exposure to the Peruvian health care system.
+As a medical volunteer abroad in Peru, you will gain first-hand insight and exposure to the Peruvian health care system.
 Not only this, PMGY’s Peru volunteer programs provide a great foundation to improve your Spanish.
 We support a range of public and private clinics across the city of Cusco.
 The better your Spanish, the more you can communicate and ask questions with the local doctors and nurses.
 As a result, more will be gained from your medical volunteer in Peru experience.

 Your Volunteer Role & Typical Work Day